This Vietnamese inspired salmon can be made in the Instant pot or the oven. Served with a Vietnamese-inspired sauce.

-- 1/2 tsp freshly ground black pepper
+- 1/2 teaspoon freshly ground black pepper

-- Sliced green onion white and green parts, cut diagonally
+- Sliced green onion, white and green parts, cut diagonally

 - Fresh cilantro leaves

-- Fresh lime wedges for drizzling
+- Fresh lime wedges, for drizzling

-Set the Instant Pot to SAUTE (normal heat).
+- *See Recipe Card Notes below for the Oven-Method.Set the Instant Pot to SAUTE (normal heat).
 Add the oil, brown sugar, fish sauce, soy sauce, ginger, lime zest, lime juice and black pepper to the Instant Pot.
 Bring to a simmer, then turn off the cooker.

-Place the fish into the cooker, with the flat side that had the skin up.
+- Place the fish into the cooker, with the flat side that had the skin up.
 Spoon some of the sauce over the fish.
 Cover the cooker and cook on LOW PRESSURE for 1 minute.
 Let the pressure release naturally for 5 minutes, then release the remaining pressure manually.

-Switch the cooker back to SAUTE (normal heat) and cook your salmon and sauce for another 30 seconds - 1 minute or so, or until salmon is cooked to your liking.
+- Switch the cooker back to SAUTE (normal heat) and cook your salmon and sauce for another 30 seconds - 1 minute or so, or until salmon is cooked to your liking.

-Carefully lift the salmon from the cooker and place onto a rimmed serving platter, flipping them over so that the side that was down is now up.
+- Carefully lift the salmon from the cooker and place onto a rimmed serving platter, flipping them over so that the side that was down is now up.
 Continue cooking the sauce in your cooker until reduced and syrupy, about 3 minutes more.

-Spoon reduced sauce over salmon and garnish with sliced green onion and cilantro leaves.
+- Spoon reduced sauce over salmon and garnish with sliced green onion and cilantro leaves.
 Serve with fresh lime wedges for drizzling.